depicted-candela/TransitionalSQL/solutions/13_performanceSymphony.md

     But thousands of rows it has to find,<br>
     Leaving performance far behind.
 </div>
 The pitfall is that **the optimizer's plan is only as good as the statistics it's given**.
 Based on the stale data, it made a perfectly logical choice to use the index.
 However, the underlying data reality has changed dramatically.
 Accessing over 50,000 rows one-by-one via an index is a classic performance killer.
-A `TABLE ACCESS FULL` would now be vastly more efficient because it would use multi-block reads.
+A <code>TABLE ACCESS FULL</code> would now be vastly more efficient because it would use multi-block reads.
 This scenario demonstrates the critical danger of not maintaining statistics in a database with volatile data.
 </li>
 </ol>